abinit/abinit/doc/tutorial/basepar.md

 simple and flexible interface for developing parallel applications for platforms ranging from the desktop to the supercomputer (<http://www.openmp.org>).

-OpenMP is rarely used within ABINIT, and only for specific purposes.
-In any case, the first level of parallelism for these parts is based on MPI.
-Thus, the use of OpenMP in ABINIT will not be described in this tutorial.
+OpenMP was rarely used within ABINIT versions < 8.8.x, and only for specific purposes.
+Last versions > 8.8 now benefits from multi-threaded libraries speedup like MKL and fftw3.
+Still not mandatory, on new architecture like Intel Xeon Phi KNL or last Intel Xeon Skylake, multithreading shows better performances than MPI (*if and only if* an multithread version of linear algebra library is provided)

 ### Scalapack

 Scalapack is the parallel version of the popular LAPACK library (for linear algebra).
-It can play some role in the parallelism of several parts of ABINIT, especially the Band-FFT parallelism, and the parallelism for the Bethe- Salpether equation.
+It can play some role in the parallelism of several parts of ABINIT, especially the LOBPCG algorithm in ground state calculations, and the parallelism for the Bethe- Salpether equation.
 ScaLAPACK being itself based on MPI, we will not discuss its use in ABINIT in this tutorial.
+**Important** : Scalapack is not thread-safe in many versions.
+Combining OpenMP and Scalapack can result is unpredictable behaviours.

 ### Fast/slow communications